fuhui14/SWEN90017-2024-TAP/docs/architecture/Class Diagram.md

 - **Methods:**
   - `generateTranscription()`: Generates the transcription text from the associated file.
   - `identifySpeakers()`: Differentiates and labels different speakers in the transcription.
+  - `cancelTranscription(File file)`: Allow the user to cancel the transcription during the process.
 - **Relationships:**
   - The `Transcription` class is associated with the `File` interface, indicating that each transcription is generated from a specific file.
   - The `Transcription` class interacts with the `EmailService` class to send the completed transcription to the user.